MicroEJ/docs/ApplicationDeveloperGuide/UI/Advanced/how-to-text-overflow.rst

-How to detect text overflow
+How to Detect Text Overflow
 ===========================

 Widgets that display a text may experience text overflow when the strings are too long to fit into the available area.
 It can be the case, for example, in applications that support multiple languages because widgets have to deal with texts of different lengths.

-Instrumenting the widget
+Instrumenting the Widget
 ------------------------

 The goal is to check whether the text to be displayed is within the content bounds of the widget.
 A way to test this is to extend or modify the widget.